 Ethics & Standards

 The course begins with a focus on ethical service delivery, self-awareness, and reflective practice.
 It emphasizes understanding and applying the Code of Ethics for CDPs and an Ethical Decision-Making Model.
-Participants address workplace challenges like confidentiality and conflict of interest.

 Learning Outcomes: